samcorcos/icarus_open/README.md

 1. ~~Create users for each investor~~
 2. ~~Make it possible for users to see the properties they've invested in~~
-3. Show the properties on a map using the Google Maps API
+3. ~~Show the properties on a map using the Google Maps API~~
+  1. Needs to convert location into points on the map
 4. ~~Show the purchase price, rehab cost~~
-5. Show the return on investment using D3 visualizations

 ##For admin